PaddlePaddle/PaddleX/deploy/hps/README_en.md

 Image Building Steps:

-1. Build a requirement collection image.
+1. Build a requirement collection image.(Optional)
 2. Freeze requirement versions to improve the reproducibility of deployment image building.
+(Optional)
 3. Build the deployment image based on the frozen requirement information to generate the final deployment image and provide image support for subsequent pipeline execution.

+**If you do not need to modify requirement-related information, you can directly proceed to [1.3 Building Image](./README_en.md#13-building-image) to build the deployment image using the cached requirement information.**

-## 1.1 Build the Requirement Collection Image
+## 1.1 Build the Requirement Collection Image(Optional)

 Run the requirement collection script located in the `server_env` directory: